na0kk0/breakableToy/front-end/README.md

 ## React Context
 I decided to use React context, that way I can access the task data from anywhere in the app (avoiding the <i>prop drilling</i>).
 In this context I interact with the api and with the data (some process are controlled by this app, other ones are made on the api)...
 (Also because Redux is harder than this...).
-## Validations
-Most of the validations for the tasks (the name is required, the priority is required, etc.) are made here, in the React app, so they are not required in the api.
-Anyway, I also wrote some validations in the api, but the data should be sent ready to be stored.

 ## Available Scripts